pylipp/financeager/README.md

 FINANCEAGER
 ===========

-A command line application that helps you administering your daily expenses and receipts.
+A command line application (possibly interacting with a Flask webservice) that helps you administering your daily expenses and earnings.

+The `financeager` backend holds a database containing 'periods'.
+A period consists of entries of a certain year.

 Who is this for?
 ----------------
 You might be someone who wants to organize finances with a simple software because you're tired of Excel and the like.

-DISCLAIMER: Defs not BUG-FREE!
+And you like the command line.
+And Python.

 NOTE
 ----
 You're currently on the `master` branch which is under active development.
+I'm planning to have a versioning and packaging scheme ... soon.

 GENERAL USAGE
 -------------